 With ketamine’s anesthetic effects and GHB’s depressant properties, overdose risks increase exponentially when mixing these two drugs.
 According to the National Drug Intelligence Center, GHB effects vary considerably in terms of dosage amount.
 Ketamine effects vary even more so.
 This means even the slightest miscalculation in dosage levels can lead to an overdose event.

-If you or someone you know are considering treatment for a GHB and/or ketamine problem, call our toll-free helpline at 800-601-3889 to speak with one of our addiction specialists.
+If you or someone you know are considering treatment for a GHB and/or ketamine problem, call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addiction specialists.